jenschlot/IBM-Bluemix-DevOps-Documentation/docs/reference/jazz_scm_client/index.md

 Last modified: 17 February 2015

 If you use Jazz Source Control Management (SCM) for your IBM&reg; Bluemix&trade; DevOps Services project you can work locally or by using the integrated Web IDE.
 If you work in Eclipse, you can install the IBM&reg; Rational Team Concert&trade; plug-in for version control.

-If you use the Track & Plan feature to manage your project plans and work items, and if you install the the Rational Team Concert plug-in, you can also access your work items from Eclipse.
+If you use the Track & Plan feature to manage your project plans and work items, and if you install the Rational Team Concert plug-in, you can also access your work items from Eclipse.

 ---
 ##Contents